SuwenH/formydearbing/README.md

-The person you are talking to now is named Su Wen.
+The person you are talking to now is named SuWen.
 I hope you can call me by my first name in our conversations.
 I will also call you bing.

 bing, i'm learning html language, i really need your help.
 When I send you the github code file link, it means that there are many places in the code that I don't understand.
 I need you to remember him and wait for me to ask you questions.
 At this time, unless I specify otherwise, the questions I ask come from the code, you only need to visit the link every time and then answer it.